 THE WILLIAM B. HARTSFIELD ATLANTA INTERNATIONAL AIRPORT

 Former Atlanta Mayor William B. Hartsfield passed away on February 22, 1971 and a week later on February 28, on what would have been his 81st birthday, the airport was renamed in his honor.
-The Airport’s name was changed again on July 1 to William B. Hartsfield Atlanta International Airport, when Eastern Airlines introduced flights to Mexico and Jamaica, Atlanta's first international service.
-Here is a collection of photos taken at Hartsfield Airport in the first half of the 1970s.
+The airport name was changed again on July 1 to William B. Hartsfield Atlanta International Airport, when Eastern Airlines introduced flights to Mexico City, Atlanta's first international service.

 A great evening view of concourse C with an unusual visitor: a DC-8 of charter carrier Saturn Airways.
 Also of interest are the pair of Air South Beech 99s parked behind the Southern Martin 404.